 Acting in a consortium, Collette Parsons Corrin LLP recently won carriage of one of the largest data security breach class proceedings in Canadian history.
 The case arises from the LifeLabs data breach in which the health information of up to 15 million Canadians was accessed by hackers.

-Rich prides himself on diligence, perseverance, and teamwork in the practice of law.
-During his undergraduate years Rich rowed on the University of Washington varsity crew team.
+Richard prides himself on diligence, perseverance, and teamwork in the practice of law.
+During his undergraduate years Richard rowed on the University of Washington varsity crew team.
 In 1995 his UW crew won a NCAA national championship.

 Collette Parsons Corrin LLP - Class Action Counsel